ganipjs5-dev/assessment/README.md

 This repository contains a complete implementation of a cloud-native infrastructure and application deployment solution, demonstrating skills in Kubernetes, Docker, CI/CD, monitoring, security, and Infrastructure as Code.

-# Note : Since i Dont  have infra from  i have write indetails output and instraction here hopefully agree this.
+# Note : Since i Dont  have infra from myside. i have writen indetail instraction steps and output here hopefully you agree this .

 ## 📋 Table of Contents